19 Fantastic Books Set in New York

 The Witches of Brooklyn

 When Effie finds out that her aunts are witches, she wants to join them in practicing witchcraft, but she has a lot to learn.
-This is a charming one-sitting read for your favorite little witch or wizard and an adorable book set in New York.
+This is a charming one-sitting read for your favorite little witch or wizard.

 The engineers wife